Combine the pineapple juice with the corn starch to make a slurry, and set aside (this will be used to thicken the sauce later).

 While stirring, bring the saucepan to a boil over medium-high heat.

 Reduce the heat to low and simmer until the sauce thickens, about 5 minutes.

-Remove the pan from the heat and allow the sauce to cool.
-Divide into freezer containers and freeze up to a year.
-Yields about 6 cups.
+Remove the pan from the heat and allow the sweet and sour sauce to cool.
+Makes about 2 cups.

 Use immediately, or store the refrigerator for up to a week, or freeze for up to 4 months.